triangulate, a MATLAB code which triangulates a polygon.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-CONVEX_HULL, a MATLAB program which demonstrates the computation of the convex hull of a set of 2D points.
+convex_hull, a MATLAB code which demonstrates the computation of the convex hull of a set of 2d points.

-HAND_DATA, MATLAB programs which carry out some numerical exercises based on data that came from tracing several points on a person's hand.
+hand_data, MATLAB codes which carry out some numerical exercises based on data that came from tracing several points on a person's hand.

-MAPLE_AREA, a MATLAB library which takes the list of pixels that form the boundary of the image of a maple leaf within a picture, and uses grid, Monte Carlo, and Quasi Monte Carlo sampling to estimate the area of the leaf.
+maple_area, a MATLAB code which takes the list of pixels that form the boundary of the image of a maple leaf within a picture, and uses grid, monte carlo, and quasi monte carlo sampling to estimate the area of the leaf.

-MAPLE_BOUNDARY, a MATLAB library which reads an image of a maple leaf and extracts the list of pixels that form the boundary.
+maple_boundary, a MATLAB code which reads an image of a maple leaf and extracts the list of pixels that form the boundary.

 polygon, a dataset directory which contains examples of polygons.

 triangle, a c program which triangulates a set of points.